North Kesteven has the following tiers of local government:

 - You have been sentenced to a term of imprisonment of three months or more (including a suspended sentence), without the option of a fine, during the five years before polling day.

-- You have been disqualified under the Representation of the People Act 1983 (which covers corrupt or illegal electoral practices and offences relating to donations) or following a decision of the First-tier Tribunal.
+- You have been disqualified under the Representation of the People Act 1983 (which covers corrupt or illegal electoral practices).

 More information regarding the role and work of County Councillors.